ARSC

 Jill Geisler Wheeler

-Associate Director of Honors Studies
+Director of Honors and Experiential Learning

 View entry requirements

-Entry Requirements for New Freshman Students
+Honors Entry Requirements for New Freshman Students

 Entry Requirements for Current & Transfer Students

-- Transfer students must have a minimum grade point average of 3.50 on all coursework to be eligible.
-You must complete 1 full-time semester on the U of A campus before you apply.
+• Transfer students must have a minimum grade point average of 3.50 on all coursework to be eligible to apply to honors after they are admitted to UA.

-- Applications are not accepted from students within three major (fall/spring) semesters of graduation.
+• Applications are not accepted from students within three major (fall/spring) semesters of graduation.

-- For more information visit the ARSC Honors website.
+• For more information visit the ARSC Honors website

 Ready to Apply?